Transport Young Readers With Your Writing

 Enjoy the flexibility of online learning, which allows you to participate in class activities, assignments and discussions on your schedule, from anywhere.
 Experience cutting-edge technology and a supportive, diverse learning community.

-Explore the foundational elements of literary short stories and novels — including character development, narrative voice, themes and point of view.
+Study the elements of literary short stories and novels, including character development, narrative voice, themes and point of view.
 Discover how to bring your own creative ideas to life.

-Explore the popular fiction genre, and learn how to captivate readers with strong plots, powerful scenes and three-dimensional characters as you develop your own novel.
+Hone your popular fiction writing skills and learn how to captivate readers with strong plots, powerful scenes and three-dimensional characters as you develop your own novel.

-Study the creative and technical aspects of one of most popular areas of fiction today.
-Learn how to take a rough story idea or draft and develop it into a fully formed piece of writing.
+Study the creative and technical aspects of one of most popular categories of fiction.
+Learn how to take a rough story idea or draft and develop it into a manuscript you can submit to agents and publishers.